 How to Use This Resource

-This document provides resources to assist teachers as they plan for student learning with the Science and Engineering Practices (SEPs) and Crosscutting Concepts (CCCs) in mind.
+Each Essential Learning Event is designed to assist educators as they plan for student learning with the Science and Engineering Practices (SEPs) and Crosscutting Concepts (CCCs) in mind.
 Several of the SEPs are foregrounded in each of the four Essential Learning Events in Science.
 The resources provided in this document include:

 - A description of the Essential Learning Events